LittleBigRefresh/Docs/Docs/topics/vita.md

 In VitaShell, press "Start", and change the "SELECT button" option to FTP.
 Press start again and then press select.
 This will tell you the IP you need to type into Windows Explorer's address bar. (e.g. `ftp://192.168.0.100:1337/`).
-After pressing enter, you will see the list of files on your Vita.
+After pressing enter, you should see the list of files on your Vita.

 ![vita-windows-ftp.png](vita-windows-ftp.png)

 ## Step 3: Install iTLS

-iTLS is a plugin which enables more modern encryption standards on Vita CFW.
+iTLS is a plugin which enables TLS 1.2 (a more modern encryption standard) on Vita CFW.
 This is required for Allefresher Vita to function.

 Download iTLS from [here](https://github.com/SKGleba/iTLS-Enso/releases/latest/) and transfer it to your Vita through VitaShell, then install it.
-Alternatively, download it using [VitaDeploy](https://vita.hacks.guide/installing-vitadeploy.html).
+Alternatively, you can also download it using [VitaDeploy](https://vita.hacks.guide/installing-vitadeploy.html).

 Run the iTLS installer, and select `Install the full iTLS package`.